DmitryShabanov/config/README.md

 # Atom

-Configs and packages for GitHub Atom
+Configs and packages for some text editors

 ## Packages